Coloured Overlay and Visual Stress Testing

 Visual Stress is believed to affect up to 5% of the population severely and up to 20% of the population to some degree.
 While it can affect people of all ages, it is particularly important to detect it in children – many young sufferers are unaware that what they are seeing is unusual and it can lead to them underperforming at school.
 Awareness of visual stress can vary at schools and it can be helpful the know the symptoms to look out for.

-The Sufferer Might Notice:
+The Sufferer Might Complain of:

-- Reading causes eye strain or headaches.
+- Reading causing eye strain or headaches.

 A Parent or Teacher Might Notice: